ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 you use: either of the connectors on the RPP or the CAN board will run them both.
 Only the RPP's USB connection will talk to **rshell** though.

+## Using the Hub with JMRI

+In the `Preferences->Connections` panel, press the `+` button to add the hub.
+Choose **Marklin** as the `System manufacturer`, and **CS2 via network** as the `System connection`.
+Fill in the `IP Address/Host Name` field with either the hub's IP address or DNS name (if your network provides it).

 ## Additional features

 ![dialog box image](https://github.com/ghfbsd/pico_rocrail_can_tcp_gateway/blob/main/images/feedback.jpg?raw=true)

-The hub also provides a small number of feedback pathways to the train controller software like Rocrail.
+The hub also provides a small number of feedback pathways to train controller software like Rocrail or JMRI.
 It is equivalent to a Märklin S88+L88 connected to a CS2/CS3 controller (but with only 8 feedback paths).
 Each feedback path is activated by shorting one of the RPP pins to ground.
 The simulated S88 node ID is 1, and contacts 0-7 are available: